opengauss-mirror/docs/content/en/docs/Toolreference/gs_expansion.md

 -   The mutual trust of user  **root**  and the database management user **omm** has been established between the existing database nodes and the new nodes.

--   The XML file has been created and information about the standby node to be scaled has been added to the installed database configuration file.
+-   The XML file has been created correctly and information about the standby node to be scaled has been added to the installed database configuration file.

 -   Only user  **root**  is authorized to run the  **gs\_expansion**  command.